-The maximum bonus payable to any Executive Director will be 150% of salary.
+The bonus payable to any Executive Director will be a maximum of 150% of base salary.
 The annual bonus will be paid entirely in cash following the determination of the performance targets being met.

 Bonus payouts will be determined on the satisfaction of a range of key financial and personal/strategic objectives set annually by the Remuneration Committee.
-No more than 20% of the overall bonus opportunity can be payable by reference to performance against personal and strategic targets.
+No more than 20% of the overall bonus opportunity will be payable by reference to performance against personal and strategic targets.

-In future years, any combination of EBITDA, return on investment, cash flow and other corporate financial measures may make up the financial element of the bonus, which will be at least 80% of the overall opportunity.
+Key financial measures will comprise of any combination of EBITDA, return on investment, cash flow and other corporate financial measures may make up the financial element of the bonus, which will be at least 80% of the overall opportunity.
 Bonus targets used will be disclosed in the relevant Directors' remuneration report in the following year, subject to issues of commercial sensitivity.